ucbrise/dory/README.md

 The experiments for Table 7, Figures 8b-8c, and Figures 10-11 cannot be run concurrently.
 However, the experiments for the baseline can be run at the same time as the DORY experiments (we recommend doing this to save time, as the baseline experiments take a few hours to complete).

 To speed up testing, some of the experiments start with an index that is built by the server where the server has the keys to generate a correct search index.
 This configuration should only be used for testing (for security, only the client should have the keys).

+**Troubleshooting**: If for some reason an experiment hangs or crashes, this is likely due to a configuration error caused by a timing problem when starting the cluster (e.g. it tried to copy the configuration file to the instance before it was fully running).
+In this case, try tearing down the cluster, waiting a few minutes, and starting a new cluster.

 ### Baseline